LRDPRDX/Signal/wiki/git.md

 This branch represents the most stable working version of the repository.

-:warning: You should never commit directly to `main`. :warning:
+:warning: You should never commit directly to `main`.
+See below. :warning:

 ## Creating a new feature branch